1. All participants must be an amateur and over 14 years of age.

 13. The Champion of each Division will be the lowest score, irrespective of which flight the competitor comes from.

-14 The Open and Senior Divisions will play from the same tee markers.
+14. The Open and Senior Divisions will play from the same tee markers.
 Super Seniors from a forward tee.
 (Ladies tees or near Ladies tees.)
+Note! to qualify for Doug Crosby Trophy team members can now come from all divisions irrespective of which tee block they use (clarified Japan 2016).

 16. All other flights to be decided by way of countback.